Variance-Reduced Accelerated First-order Methods: Central Limit Theorems and Confidence Statements: Numerical Simulations.

 {\bf Convergence rate, iteration and oracle complexity. } We run Algorithms \ref{Alg_1}, \ref{Alg_2}, \ref{Alg_3}, and the standard SGD algorithm $ x_{k+1}=x_k - \alpha_k \nabla f(x_k,\xi_{j,k})$ with $\alpha_k=R_u^{-1}/k$ setting to be the optimal tuning steplength, and terminate the schemes when $ { \mathbb{E}[\| x_k-x^*\|_2] \over \|x^*\|_2}\leq 10^{-3}. $ We then examine their empirical rate of convergence, iteration and oracle complexity.
 Here the empirical mean is calculated by averaging across 100 trajectories.
 The convergence rate of the relative error $ { \mathbb{E}[\| x_k-x^*\|_2] \over \|x^*\|_2} $ is shown in Figure \ref{GOne}, which demonstrates that the iterates generated by Algorithms \ref{Alg_1}-\ref{Alg_3} converge in mean to the optimal solution at a linear rate.
-It is noticed that the accelerated scheme (Algorithm \ref{Alg_2}) has the fastest convergence rate, while the heavy ball method (Algorithm \ref{Alg_3}) displays the most unsteadiness where the error goes up at the first few iterations.
-The empirical relation between the accuracy $\epsilon$ and $K(\epsilon)$ is shown in Figure \ref{Giter}, where $K(\epsilon)$ denotes the number of iterations required to make $ { \mathbb{E}[\| x_k-x^*\|_2] \over \|x^*\|_2} <\epsilon.$ It is seen that the standard SGD algorithm requires much more iterations than the proposed variance reduced schemes for obtaining an approximate solution with the same accuracy.
-The empirical relation between $\epsilon$ and $O(\epsilon)$ is shown in Figure \ref{GTwo}, where $O(\epsilon)$ denotes the number of sampled gradients required to make $ { \mathbb{E}[\| x_k-x^*\|_2] \over \|x^*\|_2} <\epsilon.$ We can see that for obtaining an estimate with the same accuracy, the accelerated scheme (Algorithm \ref{Alg_3}) requires the smallest number of sampled gradients, and the variable sample-size SGD method (Algorithm \ref{Alg_1}) requires more sampled gradients than the standard SGD.
+We see that the accelerated scheme (Algorithm \ref{Alg_2}) has the fastest empirical rate, while the heavy ball method (Alg.~\ref{Alg_3}) tends to stabilize later in the process.
+The empirical relationship between the accuracy $\epsilon$ and $K(\epsilon)$ is shown in Figure \ref{Giter}, where $K(\epsilon)$ denotes the number of iterations required to make $ { \mathbb{E}[\| x_k-x^*\|_2] \over \|x^*\|_2} <\epsilon.$ It is seen that the standard SGD algorithm requires far more iterations than the proposed variance reduced schemes for obtaining an approximate solution with the same accuracy.
+The empirical relationship between $\epsilon$ and $O(\epsilon)$ is shown in Figure \ref{GTwo}, where $O(\epsilon)$ denotes the number of sampled gradients required to make $ { \mathbb{E}[\| x_k-x^*\|_2] \over \|x^*\|_2} <\epsilon.$ We observe that for obtaining an estimate with the same accuracy, the accelerated scheme (Alg.~\ref{Alg_3}) requires the smallest number of sampled gradients, while the variable sample-size SGD method (Alg.~\ref{Alg_1}) requires more sampled gradients than standard SGD.